 Under this policy we prohibit a range of behaviors:

 - You can’t circumvent permanent suspensions.
-If an account has been permanently suspended for severe violations of the Twitter Rules, Twitter reserves the right to also permanently suspend any other account we believe the same account holder or entity may be operating in violation of our earlier suspension, regardless of when the other account was created.
+If an account has been permanently suspended for severe violations of Our Rules, X reserves the right to also permanently suspend any other account we believe the same account holder or entity may be operating in violation of our earlier suspension, regardless of when the other account was created.

-- You can’t circumvent a Twitter suspension, enforcement action, or anti-spam challenge.
-This includes any behavior intended to evade any Twitter remediation, such as creating a new account or repurposing an already-existing account.
+- You can’t circumvent an X suspension, enforcement action, or anti-spam challenge.
+This includes any behavior intended to evade any X remediation, such as creating a new account or repurposing an already-existing account.

-- You can’t circumvent a Twitter suspension by operating, or having someone else operate on your behalf, an account which represents your identity, persona, brand or business persona for a different purpose.
+- You can’t circumvent an X suspension by operating, or having someone else operate on your behalf, an account which represents your identity, persona, brand or business persona for a different purpose.

-- You can’t allow someone who has been permanently suspended from Twitter to permanently take over or temporarily operate your account.
+- You can’t allow someone who has been permanently suspended from X to permanently take over or temporarily operate your account.

 - You can’t imitate a suspended account if the apparent intent is to replace a suspended account.
 Operating a parody, newsfeed, commentary, and fan account that does not function as a replacement of the suspended account is not in violation of the above, provided that the account follows the applicable requirements outlined in the policy.